- APA 7th Referencing Guide

 Quoting, paraphrasing and summarising

-Quoting is directly copying the original source and putting the text in quotation marks.
+Quoting is directly copying the original source and putting the text in quotation marks (also known as a direct quote).
 You need to acknowledge the original source and add the page numbers so the reader can find the specific text.

 - For quotations of under 40 words keep within the paragraph/ text and use double quotation marks.